 - 1 cup warm water

-- 3 tablespoons whole milk
+- ¼ cup whole milk

-- 2 1/2 tablespoons sugar
+- 2 Tablespoons sugar

-- 2 teaspoons active dry yeast
+- 2 ¼ teaspoons active dry yeast

-- 2 eggs, divided
+- 2 eggs divided

-- 3 cups all-purpose flour
+- 3 ¼ cups bread flour plus extra as needed

-- 2 1/4 teaspoons salt
+- 1 ½ teaspoons salt

-- Sesame seeds (optional)
+- Sesame seeds optional

-Cover the bowl with plastic wrap and let the dough rise in a warm place until doubled in size, roughly 1-2 hours.
+- Cover the bowl with plastic wrap and let the dough rise in a warm place until doubled in size, roughly 1-2 hours.
 Meanwhile, line a baking sheet with parchment paper.

-Once the dough has risen, punch it down and turn it onto a lightly floured surface and divide it into 8 equal-size parts using a bench scraper or pizza cutter.
+- Once the dough has risen, punch it down and turn it onto a lightly floured surface and divide it into 8 equal-size parts using a bench scraper or pizza cutter.

-Shape each portion of dough into a smooth ball by flattening it slightly and then tucking the edges together at the back to create a seam.
+- Shape each portion of dough into a smooth ball by flattening it slightly and then tucking the edges together at the back to create a seam.
 Gently roll into a smooth ball and then set the ball of dough down on your parchment-lined pan so that the seam is on the bottom and there is a smooth, domed top to each bun.
 Space the buns 2-3 inches apart to allow for expansion.

-Loosely cover the shaped buns with plastic wrap and allow to rise for another 1-2 hours, then beat the reserved egg white from earlier with a splash of water and use it to gently brush the top of each bun with egg wash so that it will brown nicely and have a beautiful shine when baked.
+- Loosely cover the shaped buns with plastic wrap and allow to rise for about an hour until doubled in size, then beat the reserved egg white from earlier with a splash of water and use it to gently brush the top of each bun with egg wash so that it will brown nicely and have a beautiful shine when baked.
 Sprinkle with sesame seeds, if desired.